 Section 12,17 Overflow Parking Spaces.
-The Parcel 2 Owner shall provide to the Parcel 1 Owner, for the benefit of the residents of Parcel 1, the right to use a minimum of 150 parking spaces on Parcel 2 during non-business hours on weekdays (i.e. after 6:00 p.m.) and on weekends ('Overflow Parking').
+The Parcel 2 Owner shall provide to the Parcel 1 Owner, for the benefit of the residents of Parcel 1, the right to use a minimum of 150 parking spaces on Parcel 2 during non-business hours on weekdays (i.e. after 6:00 p.m.) and on weekends ("Overflow Parking").
 Prior to the sale or rental of the first housing units on Parcel 1, the Parcel 1 Owner or the Master Association shall establish, subject to the reasonable approval of the Parcel 2 Owner, reasonable rules and regulations for the use of the Overflow Parking.
-The Master Association (or, before there is a Master Association, the Parcel 1 Owner) shall enforce such rules and regulations, in addition to any other remedies that may be available to it, the Parcel 2 Owner shall have the right to terminate the Parcel 1 Owner's right to use the Overflow Parking by sending a notice to the Parcel 1 Owner and, if the Parcel 2 Owner so elects, recording the same in the land records.
+The Master Association (or, before there is a Master Association, the Parcel 1 Owner) shall enforce such rules and regulations.
+If the Parcel 1 Owner or the Master Association, as applicable, fails to establish and/or enforce such rules and regulations, in addition to any other remedies that may be available to it, the Parcel 2 Owner shall have the right to terminate the Parcel 1 Owner's right to use the Overflow Parking by sending a notice to the Parcel 1 Owner and, if the Parcel 2 Owner so elects, recording the same in the land records.